LET A TAMPA DEFENSE LAWYER FIGHT YOUR CHILD ABUSE CHARGES

 - Parental right to discipline: Parents in Florida have the right to discipline their children physically, but spanking or other physical discipline must not result in bodily injury.

 This is not an exhaustive list.
 Depending on the details of a child abuse case, another defense may be offered by your attorney.

-WHAT ARE THE PENALTIES FOR A CHILD ABUSE CONVICTION?
+WHAT ARE THE PENALTIES FOR A CHILD ABUSE CONVICTION IN TAMPA, FL?

 The penalties for a conviction on a child abuse charge are severe.
 A first-time offender facing a third-degree felony child abuse charge could be sent to prison for up to fifteen years and fined up to $10,000.
 Second and subsequent child abuse convictions trigger even harsher penalties.

 As mentioned previously, a parent who is convicted of child abuse could lose his or her parental rights.
 That parent could also be named in a restraining order or a permanent injunction that prohibits any contact with his or her child or children.

 Criminal penalties are formal, legal penalties, but a child abuse conviction may also entail extra-legal penalties.
 If you hold a professional license, you can expect disciplinary action from your licensing board.
 If you are an immigrant, a child abuse conviction could trigger a deportation.